SC says not satisfied with Centre’s affidavit on pleas over media reporting of Tablighi congregation | Law-Order

 SC says not satisfied with Centre’s affidavit on pleas over media reporting of Tablighi congregation

-The Supreme Court Tuesday expressed displeasure over the Centre's affidavit in the case related to media reporting of Tablighi Jamaat congregation during the onset of COVID-19 pandemic, and said it should consider setting up a regulatory mechanism to deal with such content on TV.
-The apex court asked the Centre to create and apprise it of the mechanism.
+The Supreme Court Tuesday expressed displeasure over the Centre's affidavit in the case related to media reporting of Tablighi Jamaat congregation during the onset of COVID-19 pandemic, and said the government should consider setting up a regulatory mechanism to deal with such content on TV.
+The apex court, which asked the Centre to consider creating a regulatory mechanism and apprise it, said the government should also inform as to what steps have been taken on the issue under the Cable Television Network Act (CTNA).

 ALSO READ